-- Retail E-commerce Sales: Retail and e-commerce sales are recognized as revenue at the point in time when the services have been provided or when the merchandise has been sold, which is when the Organization's performance obligation is satisfied. - Contract Service Revenue: The Organization has multiple contracts for various services.
+- Performance Obligations: Topic 606 provides that revenues are to be recognized when the control of promised goods or services are transferred to a customer in satisfaction of all related performance obligations, in an amount that reflects the consideration expected to be received for those goods or services.
+The Organization identifies all performance obligations associated with its revenues and generally satisfies its performance obligations at a point in time (i.e. the time the merchandise is sold or when the services are rendered). - Retail and E-commerce Sales: Retail and e-commerce sales are recognized as revenue at the point in time when the services have been provided or when the merchandise has been sold, which is when the Organization's performance obligation is satisfied. - Contract Service Revenue: The Organization has multiple contracts for various services.
 Packaging and shipping revenues are recognized at the point in time when the packaging and shipping services are rendered, which is when the Organization's performance obligation is satisfied. - Transaction Price: The Organization's prices are based upon a fixed transaction price, which is the amount the Organization expects to collect for the agreed upon period or for the transferring of goods from a sale or service to the customer.
 Revenue is recorded based on the fixed transaction price. - Payment Terms: Payment terms for majority of goods and services are typically due at the point of sale.
 Certain goods and services are due within 30 days.
 In instances where the timing of revenue recognition differs from the timing of the right to invoice, the Organization has determined that a significant financing component does not exist.
-The Organization has elected a permitted practical expedient which allows the Organization to not recognize a significant financing component if the time between the transfer of a good or service and payment are one year or less. - Return Policy: The Organization only allows the return of certain e-commerce retail merchandise.
+The Organization has elected a permitted practical expedient which allows the Organization to not recognize a significant financing component if the time between the transfer of a good or service and payment are one year or less. - Return Policy: The Organization only allows the return of certain e-commerce and retail merchandise.
 The Organization does not deem the recording of variable consideration on these retail sales necessary as merchandise returns have not historically had a significant impact on the Organization's retail sales. - Taxes: The Organization collects and remits sales at the point of sale for e-commerce retail transactions and reports such amounts under the net method on the statements of activities.
 As a result, these taxes are not included in gross revenue.
 The Organization is an exempt organization under Section 501(c)(3) of the Internal Revenue Code and state income taxes under Section 23701(d) of the California Revenue Taxation Code, as such the Organization does not collect sales taxes on the sale of retail goods.